Kannum Kannum: Plot

 Sathyamoorthy (Prasanna), an orphan, vents his feelings in a poem but does not submit it to a magazine.
 Surprisingly, he reads a poem penned by a girl in a magazine that is quite similar to what he has written.
 He is amused and sets off to find the girl.
 He finds that she is a college student and living in Kutralam.
 He writes a letter and gets a reply.
 The friendship develops, and it gradually evolves into love.

 One fine day, Sathyamoorthy goes to Kutralam to meet the girl and stays in his friend's house.
 The girl is away on a college tour.
-Ironically, she is the sister of his friend.
-In the second half, the friend dies in a mishap accidentally caused by Sathyamoorthy.
-Wishing to atone for his fault, he takes on his friend's responsibilities and considers his friend's sisters as his own sisters.
+Ironically, she is the sister of his friend Shiva.
+In the second half, Shiva dies in a mishap accidentally caused by Sathyamoorthy.
+Wishing to atone for his fault, he takes on Shiva's responsibilities and considers Shiva's sisters as his own sisters.
 When the girl comes back, she finds a new brother, who is supposed to be her lover.
 She is opposed to Sathyamoorthy since she thought it was totally his fault until she realizes why he has come to Kutralam.
 This is followed by an emotional resolution of their love.

-The subplot follows Vadivelu as Udumban, whose antics are one of the highlights in the movie, especially the "Kenatha Kaanom" scene.
-A reference to the scene is made in the 2009 film Kanthaswamy.

 Cast

 Soundtrack

-The music was composed by Dhina.
+The music was composed by Dhina, with lyrics by Vairamuthu.

-Critical reception
+Release and reception

-Rediff wrote "Stories are often touted in Kollywood as 'different,', 'blowing your mind,' and tons of other catchphrases but, more often than not, they fail to live up to expectations.
+The film was released on 21 March 2008, Good Friday alongside Singakutty, Sandai and Inba.
+A critic from Rediff.com wrote "Stories are often touted in Kollywood as 'different,', 'blowing your mind,' and tons of other catchphrases but, more often than not, they fail to live up to expectations.
 M R Mohan Radha's Kannum Kannum, directed by G Marimuthu, offers to be a story 'that might happen to anyone' and actually does manage to fulfill that promise."
-B. Balaji wrote "Kannum Kannum director Marimuthu falls in this category.
-With likeable characters and an emotional story, he fashions a good romance that earns our admiration before making us lose our patience towards the end."
-Behindwoods wrote "Kannum Kannum joins that league of rare films that have shown that love can be selfless.
-A beautifully made, silent love story full of innocence.
-A whiff of fresh air amidst the rush of popcorn romances".
-Sify wrote "Marimuthu's beautifully crafted touching love story laced with family sentiments, continue to haunt you long after the film is over.
+A critic from Sify wrote "Marimuthu's beautifully crafted touching love story laced with family sentiments, continue to haunt you long after the film is over.
 It's a triumph of his script writing methods and packaging that makes the film work big time".
 The Hindu wrote "Well-made and sensitive, but let down by an unsatisfactory conclusion."